jejellyroll-fr/fpdb-3/README.md

 - not working translation -> from icu import Locale(TO DO: find better solution- OK - need to finish traduction)
 >pokerstove
 - add odds calc (fast solution-> use Pokerprotools online WIP) -> add last version poker-eval and pypoker (deprecated)
-- update poker-eval lib (https://github.com/jejellyroll-fr/poker-eval)->added 5 cards PLO, 5 card PLO8 and 6 card PLO -> OK -> think to add kuhn and short deck nl
+- update poker-eval lib (https://github.com/jejellyroll-fr/poker-eval)->added 5 cards PLO, 5 card PLO8 and 6 card PLO -> OK -> think to add short deck nl(done) and rewrie in C hand distributions c++ code from Atim(WIP)
-- update pypoker-eval (https://github.com/jejellyroll-fr/pypoker-eval)->Python 3 ->OK (TO DO: add 6 and 5 cards plo) -( will not maintain this wrapper)
+- update pypoker-eval (https://github.com/jejellyroll-fr/pypoker-eval)->Python 3 ->OK (TO DO: add 6 and 5 cards plo) -( will not maintain this wrapper as is perhaps rewrite directly in cython)
-- add POKENUM web api to do it
+- add POKENUM web api to do it: https://github.com/jejellyroll-fr/pokenum
 >replayer
 - rethink the distribution of players around the table (TO DO: WIP)
 - add pot odds and equity(TO DO)